 Rather than relying on a past pedigree or past success, I look for someone who demonstrates strong creative problem solving skills.
 I don't care as much about what tools they used as I do about how they thought through the problem and how their thinking guided them to solve it.
 Even better for me is if they made up their own tools to solve the problem.

 The problem with the past is that it's just that—the past.
-What I want to do for the clients we work with looks nothing like the past.
-Past experience as a planner and a treasure chest of tools for developing the advertising of yesterday doesn't hold as much weight for me as someone who is passionate about solving problems and shows me that they have natural talent for doing just that.
+What I want to do for the clients I work with doesn't mirror the past.
+It learns from it and finds opportunities to improve or evolve.
+This is why when I look to bring on a strategist or planner to my team, past experience and a treasure chest of tools for developing the advertising of yesterday doesn't hold as much weight for me as someone who is passionate about creatively solving problems and shows me that they have natural talent for doing just that.

-I want to work with people who are excited about creating the future.
-Not those who are clinging to their pedigreed past.
+Ultimately, I want to work with people who are excited about creating the future.
+Not those who are standing upon their pedigreed past.